 The way to successful entrepreneurship is often accompanied by mistakes.
-Recognizing the mistake and taking responsibility help the entrepreneur to learn lessons and eventually succeed.
+Recognizing mistakes and taking responsibility for them helps the entrepreneur to learn lessons and eventually succeed.

 Some people look for someone to blame when bad things happen to them.

-When I think and say that I failed because of someone or something, it means that I did not take responsibility for my failures, because I blame someone or something else for our situation.
+When we think and say that we failed because of someone or something, it means that we did not take responsibility for our failures, because we blame someone or something else for our situation.
 This is true even when we don't blame someone else in person.

-Blaming anyone else in our situation indicates a lack of faith in our ability to be responsible for our fate and our success.
+Blaming anyone else for our situation indicates a lack of faith in our ability to be responsible for our fate and our success.

-However, when we succeed, we attribute the success to us and to our efforts.
-When we succeed, we should check how we did it and draw conclusions, so that we can repeat the success in the future.
-The Israeli Air-Force pilots do it as well, after each flight exercise they have an intervention and discuss whether the practice was successful or not, in order to improve performance in the future.
+However, when we succeed, we attribute the success to ourselves and to our efforts.
+When we succeed, we should check how we did it and draw conclusions so that we can repeat the success in the future.
+Israeli Air-Force pilots do just that.
+After each flight exercise they have an intervention and discuss whether the practice was successful or not to help improve performance in the future.

-When a child succeeds in an exam, even if we are satisfied, we should find out what brought him to success, to let him know what he must do to keep being successful in the future.
-In the same way, when a child fails the exam, we will help him find out the reasons why so that he can do better in the future.
+When a child succeeds on an exam, even if we are satisfied, we should find out what brought him/her to success to let him/her know what he/she must do to keep being successful in the future.
+In the same way, when a child fails an exam we should help him/her figure out the reasons why so that he/she can do better in the future.

 * The first week was defined as an attempt week meaning it was a trial week for her.

-* She has already argued with her manager [she, of course, thinks she she was on the right side of the arguement.
+* She has already argued with her manager.
+She, of course, thinks she she was on the right side of the arguement.

-The recommendation for Batya: take responsibility for your actions, even if you think you are right.
-If you do not deduce conclusions, you may repeat the same mistakes, and again you will find yourself fired.
+The recommendation for Batya: take responsibility for your actions even if you think you are right.
+If you do not deduce conclusions then you may repeat the same mistakes and again you will find yourself fired.

-The video below, taken from one of the Rocky movies, conveys well the message of taking responsibility for what happens in your life, even if you have difficulties, very well.
-The Rocky movies also convey the message of believing in yourself.
+The video below, taken from one of the Rocky movies, conveys the message of taking responsibility for what happens in your life, even if you have difficulties, very well.
+The Rocky movies also convey the message of believing in yourself very well.

-We have all experienced in our life's failures with the successes.
-The way we treat our failures will greatly affect our ability to deal with them, overcome and succeed.
+We have all experienced failures and successes in our lives.
+The way we treat our failures will greatly affect our ability to deal with them, overcome them, and succeed.

-Denial of failure or mistakes will not encourage success, so from a young age, we should serve as a guiding hand for children from a very young age.
-We should not only be able to recognize their errors, but make them understand that they have the ability to repair, improve and be successful.
+Denial of our failures or our mistakes will not encourage success.
+We should serve as a guiding hand for children from a very young age.
+We should not only be able to recognize their errors, but help them to understand that they have the ability to learn from mistakes, improve, and be successful.

-There are mistakes that children and especially teenagers perceive as irreparable and then they despair.
-Education for taking responsibility and dealing with mistakes encourages children to solve their problems and be optimistic.
+There are mistakes that children, especially teenagers, perceive as irreparable and then they despair.
+Education on the importance of taking responsibility and dealing with mistakes encourages children to solve their problems and be optimistic.

-Recognizes the mistakes, learns from them, forgives himself and gets better.
-Because if not, he will stay stuck and will not advance in achieving his/her goals.
+An entrepreneur recognizes mistakes, learns from them, forgives himself/herself and becomes a better entrepreneur.
+If not, he/she will stay stuck and will not advance in achieving his/her goals.

 Each of us makes mistakes.
-The mistakes are part of the action because there is a reason for this saying: Who has not made mistakes - has not made.
+Mistakes are part of the entrepreneurial process because there is a reason for the saying: 'He who has not made mistakes has not made it.

 An example from the entrepreneurship world:

-Many entrepreneurs said that they made mistakes when they started, but those mistakes do not prevent them from continuing until their success.
-Assaf Naaman Hillel, business consulting entrepreneur for building a business online, said: When I first started, I made many mistakes, but with the experience came the altitude.
+Many entrepreneurs have said that they made mistakes when they started out, but those mistakes did not prevent them from continuing until they found success.
+Assaf Naaman Hillel, business consulting entrepreneur for building a business online, said: "when I first started, I made many mistakes, but with the experience came the altitude."

 When it comes to kids:

-How should we perceive the mistakes of the kids, and how can we make them catch a mistake?
+How should we perceive the mistakes of the kids?
+How can we help kids to catch a mistake?

-When a child makes a mistake, does he realize he made a mistake?
-As educators, rather than being angry with him, we can explain to him that he made a mistake, We should also explain to him or her that he/she shouldn't worry too much because the mistake can likely be fixed.
-If not, he can learn from this mistake in order to avoid repeating it.
+When a child makes a mistake, does he/she realize he/she made a mistake?
+As educators, rather than being angry with him/her, we should explain to him/her that he or she made a mistake, We should also explain to him or her that he/she shouldn't worry too much because the mistake can likely be fixed.
+If not, he/she can learn from this mistake to avoid repeating it.

-Here we should expand the conversation because one mistake can have many variations, and children do not always see it.
-As adults, we want to teach the children not to repeat the same kind of mistakes and not necessarily the same specific mistake.
+At this point, we should expand the conversation because one mistake can have many variations and children do not always see that.
+As adults we want to teach children to not repeat the same kind of mistakes and not necessarily the same specific mistake.

-When the child finds it difficult to forgive himself for his mistake, we can encourage him, and explain to him how understanding the mistake could help him in the future.
+When a child finds it difficult to forgive himself/herself for his/her mistake, we should encourage him/her and explain to him or how understanding the mistake will help him/her in the future.

 In business and in life in general

 Yossi Yassour in his book Did you also have no hot water?
-A guide to preventing failures in decision-making published by Matar writes about that:
+A guide to preventing failures in decision-making published by Matar writes about a failure: